• Skip to main content

 Stiffness in the low back and hips is considered an early sign of the disease.
 Over time, symptoms may worsen or fluctuate depending on the condition’s severity level.
 The most common symptoms of ankylosing spondylitis include:

-• Pain or stiffness between the base of the spine and pelvis
+• Pain and stiffness between the base of the spine and pelvis

-• Pain or stiffness between the breastbone, ribs, or shoulders
+• Pain and stiffness between the breastbone, ribs, or shoulders

 • Pain in the lower back